stellarsailor/cinewars/README.md

 ![Imgur](https://i.imgur.com/eDiLepi.png)

+- [x] Testing code for view pages

 ## Issues
 - [ ] iOS Safari audio player has a bug

   > I guess it is due to Safari's policy related to user interaction.
-- [ ] When loader size is inherit by parents, it resizes viewport and sometimes makes scrolls.
+- [ ] When loader size is inherit by parents, it resizes viewport and occasionally makes scrolls.

   > I guess it is due to `diplay: flex` and react-grid-system library.
-- [ ] In Firefox web, the main list table is not centered.
+- [ ] In Firefox, the main list table is not centered.

 ## Problem and solutions
 1. The fetched data doesn't have id column and I firstly thought using sequential index as a key but `id: 17` data was missing.